SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 *Thanks a lot to lvd for providing most of the above information and helping me come up with the Linux flashing procedure.*
+*Also thanks to majinga and go0se for testing and helping improve this procedure.*